EDUCATION

 Follow general rules similar to wine and cheese pairings, complement like flavors contrasting flavors like sweet and savory!
 We have listed some suggested pairings to get you started on your cheesy journey but go out, experiment, and discover the magic of these sake and cheese.

 Substitute your typical Sauternes with a bright and vibrant kijoshu.
 Pair with blue-veined cheeses (Roquefort, Fourme d’Ambert, Stilton, etc.).
-The velvety sweet sake holds its own against the densely creamy and intense flavors of blues.
+The velvety-sweet sake holds its own against the dense, creamy, and intense flavors of blues.
 Stinky washed rind cheese also pair beautifully with a kijoshu.
 Try Masuizumi Kojishu, Hakkaisan Kijoshu.

 Umami-rich parmesan pairs beautifully with the equally umami driven Junmai sake.
 Soft fruity notes of a Junmai Daiginjo balances the savory nature of this cheese.
-Try Koshi no Kanchubai Silver, Nanbu Bijin Daignjo.
+Try Koshi no Kanchubai Silver, Nanbu Bijin Daiginjo.

 Soft goat cheeses with grassy and floral notes like Hoja Santa Chevre or fresh herbed cheese can be matched with aromatic Junmai Ginjo or Daiginjo sake that express fruity and floral ginjo-ka.
 Try Oze no Yukidoke Omachi Junmai Ginjo, Koimari Tropical.